Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Introduction

-Data-driven methods are increasingly used in geomechanics to model the behavior of rock materials.
-In the context of physics-informed machine learning, Physics-Informed Neural Networks (PINNs) have emerged as a powerful framework to solve both forward and inverse problems \cite{raissi_physics-informed_2019}.
-By seemlessly integrating prior knowledge from observational data and from Partial Differential Equations (PDEs), PINNs can make accurate predictions with small datasets, while other traditional deep learning techniques require large amounts of data \cite{karniadakis_physics-informed_2021}.
-The meshless nature of PINNs makes them suitable for geomechanics applications where data are often sparse and irregularly distributed, while automatic differentiation \cite{wang_deep_2021} enables efficient computation of the derivatives needed to satisfy PDEs.
+More specifically, by seamlessly integrating prior knowledge from observational data and from PDEs, PINNs can make accurate predictions with small datasets, while other traditional deep learning techniques require large amounts of data \cite{karniadakis_physics-informed_2021}.
+In the PINN framework, the inverse problem is solved by simultaneously optimizing the network and physical parameters within a single unified loss function that combines PDE residuals, boundary condition residuals, and data misfit terms.
 PINNs have already been successfully applied across a wide range of scientific domains \cite{cuomo_scientific_2022} as an alternative to numerical methods based on discretization schemes.
 In fluid mechanics, they have shown particular effectiveness \cite{cai_physics-informed_2021}, for example for solving inverse problems of unsaturated groundwater flow \cite{depina_application_2022}.
 In solid mechanics, PINNs have been employed to solve both forward and inverse problems in elastic and plastic materials \cite{haghighat_physics-informed_2021}, as well as to predict dynamic stress fields \cite{bolandi_physics_2023}.
+In tunneling, PINNs have been used to predict ground surface settlements and estimate geotechnical parameters from settlement displacement data \cite{zhang_physics-informed_2023, cai_physics-informed_2025, wang_physics-data-driven_2025} or to estimate tunnel lining loads \cite{xu_transfer_2023, wang_estimation_2024}.